aleppard/argus/README.md

 You can set Argus to be Firefox' default search engine (including running queries directly in the address bar if enabled) by following these steps:

-1. Visit your Argus page in Firefox.
+1. Visit the web page of your local Argus server in Firefox.
 2. Right-click on the address bar and select "Add Argus".
 2. Go to Firefox -> Preferences -> Search then select "Argus" as the Default Search Engine.